ARITOSSS/Aristide-Project/Documentations/Implementation Document.md

 ### **Minesweeper Game Logic :**

 This module implements the core game logic of Minesweeper, including grid setup, bomb placement, user interactions, and game state management.
 It is structured using an object-oriented approach in the class [MinesweeperGame](https://github.com/ARITOSSS/Aristide-Project/blob/main/Codes/minesweeper.py), which encapsulates all attributes related to the game's state (grid size, bomb locations, revealed cells, etc.) and methods to handle events (such as revealing a cell or placing a flag).
 The game is designed to support both a graphical user interface (GUI) using Tkinter and a non-GUI version for testing purposes.

-### **Naive Single Point (NSP) Solver :**

-This solver implements a simple approach to solving Minesweeper by processing individual cells one at a time.
-It iterates over the grid, probing cells, flagging bombs, and attempting to deduce safe cells based on the number of adjacent bombs.
-The core operations include selecting random unexplored cells and using basic rules (isAFN/isAMN) to mark cells as safe or to place flags.
+It is important to note that this implementation of the deminer is designed to be solved by a solver and not by a human user.

 ### **Double Set Single Point (DSSP) Solver :**

-A more advanced solver that leverages two sets: S (certain cells) and Q (uncertain cells).
-It performs a similar function to the NSP solver but with enhanced logic for handling uncertain cells, allowing more advanced deductions and flag placements.
+The [DSSP Solver](https://github.com/ARITOSSS/Aristide-Project/blob/main/Codes/dssp_solver.py) begins by selecting a random cell and placing it in `Set S` (Certain Cells).
+Upon launching the algorithm, if `S` is not empty, it reveals the cell.
+It then checks for `AFN` (Adjacent Flagged Neighbors) to identify safe cells, which are added to `S`, while uncertain cells are placed in `Set Q` (Uncertain Cells).
+The algorithm then iterates through `Q`, using the information gathered from `S` to determine if it can safely reclassify certain cells or place flags using `iSAMN`.
+This process repeats in a loop until the game is either lost or won.
+If at any point `S` becomes empty, the algorithm will randomly select a cell to reveal.

 ## **Time and Space Complexities :**